dariusf/ppx_polyprint/readme.md

 If the list is empty, all parameters will be included, but otherwise only the parameters listed will be.

 Options can be associated with each identifier, for example, to override the printer to use.
-This is done by suffixing identifiers with a record.
+This is done by suffixing each identifier with a record.

 ```ocaml
 let triple x y z = (x, y, z)